 Share This :

-Bringing Stuff to the Game
+1. Bring Stuff to the Game

-Doing the Things You Don’t Want To Do
+2. Do the Things You Don’t Want To Do

-Good bye group text messages!
-At least when it comes to your team.
-Assign carpool volunteers by actually making their name the title of an Assignment, and then assigning each player to their respective carpool driver.
-Or you could simply have a person or two in charge of actually coordinating all the carpool fun times and simply assign “Carpool” to them.
-Either way, it’s out of your hands!
+Goodbye, group text messages! …At least when it comes to your team.
+Assign carpool volunteers by making their name the title of an Assignment, and then assign each player to their respective carpool driver.
+Or, simply have a person or two in charge of coordinating all the carpool fun times and assign Carpool to them.

 Tip: Find Assignments in your event details within the TeamSnap mobile or web app.

 Whether it’s tennis, soccer or chess club, we have you covered.
 You play it, we support it—from youth and adult teams to recreational and competitive teams, to everything in between.
 Log in or sign up to add your team now.

 Lisa Hope is a product marketing manager with TeamSnap and a marketing professor at the University of Florida.